-After Meg shared snuff with the old men and our guide explained what the horse festival entailed, we found a pozzie amongst the locals to watch and photograph the men, dressed in traditional garb, compete in a number of events; events that showed off the nomads’ unique horsemanship skills and the strength of their horses.
+After Meg shared snuff with some local elders and our guide explained what the horse festival entailed, we found a spot amongst the locals to watch and photograph the men, dressed in traditional costume, compete in several events, including horse lassoing, grabbing a lasso pole from the ground, and riding a wild, bucking horse.
+These events are designed to show off the Mongolian nomads’ unique horsemanship skills and the strength of their horses.

-Men riding bucking wild horses elicited shouts of encouragement from the crowd and laughter as they fell off.
-One man who managed to stay on his horse delighted the crowd as he and his horse disappeared into the way blue wonder.
+Being able to ride a bucking horse is par for the course with breaking-in horses, and this competition elicited shouts of encouragement from the crowd and laughter when horse and rider parted ways.
+One man who managed to stay on his horse delighted the crowd as he and his horse disappeared into the distance.

 I particularly enjoyed watching the men grabbing an uurga (long pole with a lasso on the end) off the ground from a galloping horse.
 I was left in awe as to how they stayed on their horse because they would be well down the side of the horse, around its fast-moving legs.
 Their core strength must be remarkable!
 With all the rider’s weight on one side, how did the horse not topple over?